-- Manage the estate in compliance with all relevant legislation, including the Resource Management Act 1991 and Heritage NZ Pouhere Taonga Act 2014. - Manage the estate in compliance with the requirements of FSC ® (Forest Stewardship Council®) and NZS AS 4708. - Identify and take into account environmental and social values when planning and undertaking operations to minimise negative impacts on the environment and the community. - Identify and protect areas of significant ecological and scientific value within our managed forests and put in places processes to protect and enhance identified values. - Manage our forests sustainably and minimise adverse effects of forest operations on soil and water values. - Minimise impact of operations on archaeological and cultural sites. - Minimise impact of operations on amenity values (visual, noise and air effects) and neighbouring properties. - Manage and use herbicides responsibly and seek to minimise the use of herbicides in our operations as far as practical. - Capture and learn from environmental incidents through incident reporting, investigation and sharing of learnings. - Ensure staff and contractors receive appropriate training to comply with the law and the requirements of the company Environmental Management System (EMS). - Monitor environmental outcomes and research new ways to minimise impacts of forestry operations on the environment, and maximise environmental benefits of forests. - Recognise the recreational value of the forest estate to local communities and the general public and proactively manage public access taking into account the health and safety of people and environmental impacts. - Identify areas within our estate that meet the definition of High Conservation Value (HCV), Significant Natural Areas (SNA's) and Significant Biodiversity Values, and manage these in accordance with relevant regulatory and certification requirements. - Actively pursue initiatives to reduce greenhouse gas emissions from operations under our management.
+- Manage the estate in compliance with all relevant legislation, including the Resource Management Act 1991 and Heritage NZ Pouhere Taonga Act 2014. - Manage the estate in compliance with the requirements of FSC ® (Forest Stewardship Council®), NZS AS 4708 and PEFC (Programme for the Endorsement of Forest Certification). - Minimise negative impacts on the environment and the community. - Identify and protect areas of significant ecological and scientific value within our managed forests. - Manage our forests sustainably and minimise adverse effects of forest operations on soil and water values. - Minimise impact of operations on archaeological and cultural sites. - Minimise impact of operations on amenity values (visual, noise and air effects) and neighbouring properties. - Manage and use herbicides responsibly and seek to minimise the use of herbicides in our operations as far as practical. - Capture and learn from environmental incidents through incident reporting, investigation and sharing of learnings. - Ensure staff and contractors receive appropriate training to comply with the law and the requirements of the company Environmental Management System (EMS). - Monitor environmental outcomes and research new ways to minimise impacts of forestry operations on the environment, and maximise environmental benefits of forests. - Recognise the recreational value of the forest estate to local communities and the general public and proactively manage public access taking into account the health and safety of people and environmental impacts. - Identify areas within our estate that meet the definition of High Conservation Value (HCV), Significant Natural Areas (SNA's) and Significant Biodiversity Values, and manage these in accordance with relevant regulatory and certification requirements. - Actively pursue initiatives to reduce greenhouse gas emissions from operations under our management.